yinzheng-zhong/GamerBotEnv/README.md

 # Plans
 Currently, this is a work in progress, and obviously, it does not work.
 You can test the current working part of code with the entry available in src.Model.data_pipeline.py.
 If you have any idea please leave some comment, and we can work together.
-Cheers
+Cheers.

-#Antivirus
+# Antivirus
 Windows security is such a pain.
 If any file is missing, check the antivirus.

 # Windows